chzou123/comp423-course-notes/docs/tutorials/go-setup.md

 ```

 ## Run Subcommand
-By typing in the command below, it will compile the file and run the program
+By typing in the command below, it will compile the file and run the program.
 ```bash
 go run main.go
 ```